 Please note: For the Education, Forms, Grievance, Million Dollar Club, and Professional Standards committees, members will be appointed by the respective chairman and selection does not guarantee your appointment.

 Click here to sign up for any of these committees.

 This committee plans the annual Fall Networking Event, BrokerFest.
 The proceeds are donated to the Scott Selig Scholarship Fund at Camp Twin Lakes and the Atlanta REALTORS® Educational Foundation.
 Over 400 brokers attend each year.

 The committee was established as a method of supporting our own ACBR members when they are facing serious illness or personal tragedy.
-This committee is an appointed committee.
-As such, only ACBR members may apply.
+This committee is composed of appointed members.

 This committee plans the annual Spring Fundraiser to raise funds to benefit the ACBR selected charities.
 Volunteers also participate in various community service projects throughout Metro Atlanta, with organizations such as First Tee, The Mary Hall Freedom House, The Study Hall and USO.

 This committee was created to embrace, educate, and elevate minorities and women in the commercial real estate industry through avenues such as networking, education and mentorship programs.
 More info »

 This committee plans, organizes and promotes the Board's monthly educational programs which attract over 100 members monthly.
 Topics cover all facets of commercial real estate.

 This committee reviews, revises and creates our own ACBR forms for use by our members and the public.
 MUST have been a REALTOR® for a minimum of (5) years in order to serve.